Headaches in women are often caused by hormones, and many women who are not pregnant notice a link with their periods.

 Headaches can get worse in the first few weeks of pregnancy, but they usually improve or stop completely during the last six months.
 They don't harm the baby, but they can be uncomfortable for you.

 Coping with headaches in pregnancy

-Changes to your lifestyle may help to prevent headaches.
+Changes to your lifestyle may help prevent headaches.
 Try to get more regular rest and relaxation.
-You could try a pregnancy yoga class.
-If you’re having problems sleeping, you can find out more about tackling this in tiredness and sleep in pregnancy.
+You could try a pregnancy yoga class, for example.
+If you're having problems sleeping, you can find out more about tackling this in tiredness and sleep in pregnancy.